A Level English Literature

 Job opportunities after this course:

-English Literature is a very useful subject for a variety of professions such as: teaching, journalism, librarian and information work, advertising/marketing, creative writing.
+English literature is a very useful subject for a variety of professions such as: publishing, editing, teaching, archiving, public relations, advertising, journalism.
+Your opportunities are almost limitless.

 Overview of the course: